 Using SNS in marketing and tourism is, therefore, a necessity, as users and brands can shape their personal networks and encourage action of others by performing actions on sites such as Facebook, YouTube and Twitter.
 Trusov, Bucklin and Pauwels (2009) suggest that SNS help produce positive outcomes such as attracting new members to web sites.
 Effective traditional Word-of-Mouth (WOM) marketing can be linked to SNS as it is a particularly prominent feature on the Internet.
-Major categories of the WOM marketing, referral programs and community marketing.
+Major categories of the WOM marketing activities on the Internet include viral marketing, referral programs and community marketing.
 The results of the study show that WOM referrals strongly affect new customer acquisitions at the social networking site.